apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/create-and-connect-a-redis-cluster.md

 * `spec.componentSpecs.replicas` is the number of replicas of the component.
 * `spec.componentSpecs.resources` is the resource requirements of the component.
 * `spec.componentSpecs.volumeClaimTemplates` is the list of volume claim templates that define the volume claim templates for the component.
 * `spec.terminationPolicy` is the policy of the cluster termination.
 The default value is `Delete`.
-Valid values are `DoNotTerminate`, `Halt`, `Delete`, `WipeOut`. `DoNotTerminate` will block delete operation. `Halt` will delete workload resources such as statefulset and deployment workloads but keep PVCs. `Delete` is based on Halt and deletes PVCs. `WipeOut` is based on Delete and wipe out all volume snapshots and snapshot data from backup storage location.
+Valid values are `DoNotTerminate`, `Halt`, `Delete`, `WipeOut`. `DoNotTerminate` will block delete operation. `Halt` deletes workload resources such as statefulset and deployment workloads but keep PVCs. `Delete` is based on Halt and deletes PVCs. `WipeOut` is based on Delete and wipe out all volume snapshots and snapshot data from backup storage location.

 KubeBlocks operator watches for the `Cluster` CRD and creates the cluster and all dependent resources.
 You can get all the resources created by the cluster with `kubectl get all,secret,rolebinding,serviceaccount -l app.kubernetes.io/instance=redis -n demo`.